refinery29/chassis/README.md

  * feature/____ branches are branched off of develop and merged back into develop
  * release/#.#.# branches are branched off of develop and merged into master
  * hotfix/____ branches are branched off of master and merged into both master and develop
+ * experimental/____ branches are branched off of develop.
+These can ONLY be merged into feature branches.